masadi484/hello-world/README.md

 # hello-world
-This is the first project on GitHub.
+This is the first project on Git.

+This is my first attempt to learn how to work on GitHub.